babyloniaapp/docs/logs.md

 <hr/>

+09.12.22 – We bought back 2600 $BABY token again today, we are waiting day & night until our staking deal with two DEX ends sooner and will not participate in any kind of one-way listings ever.<br/>

+---

 <img width="400" alt="BABY buy back 06122022" src="https://user-images.githubusercontent.com/94221562/206390893-2d0747f0-79b3-4771-b10b-2056aebc51ce.png">

 08.12.22 – We bought back 2000 $BABY token again today, unfotunately some people ampleswap DEX mint & sell our token daily, and we can't stop doing that, we are waiting for the contract to finish at the end of December.<br/>